daedalus/stack_smashing/README.md

 sudo apt-get install gcc gdb
 ```

-We asume that we have python2.7 as command python installed beacuse we are going to use "\xHH" for escaping bytes and python3 doesnt handle them very well.
-Blame utf8 by default in this thing "\xHH" in python3.
+We asume that we have _python2.7_ as command python installed beacuse we are going to use _"\xHH"_ for escaping bytes and python3 doesnt handle them very well.
+Blame _utf8_ by default in this thing _"\xHH"_ in python3.
-We asume the target system fo the reader is a linux box x86_64, in other sistems should follow throught this readme with some minor modifications by the reader
+We asume the target system fo the reader is a _linux box x86_64_, in other sistems should follow throught this readme with some minor modifications by the reader

-Lets begin with a inocent program
+Lets begin with a innocent program
 ```
 #include<stdio.h>
 #include<string.h>